This is from a couple trips up Cavitt Creek as I headed towards Shadow Falls. Here's what I found.

 Check for the hitchhiker on the next couple pics:

 This looks like a tiny little mite (spider mite?).
-Just now, as I was looking at pictures trying to figure out what it was, my shirt slightly moved and made me jump.
-Yuck.
+Just now, as I was looking at pictures trying to figure out what it was, a branch behind me slightly moved my shirt and made me jump.
+Not because I was creeped out or anything.

 The next pictures should sooth the yuck from the last few:

 A couple white trilliums I came across.
+The first two pictures are of a great western trillium, while the rest are a dwarf trillium.
 The last one looks like a torch.

 I left Shadow Falls and drove back into Cavitt Lake, which is a few miles past the Shadow Falls trailhead.
 I saw an unlabeled body of water on the GPS at the end of a road and decided to see what it was.